 The problem with junkyard dogs is that they come at you as if they’re staging a rape.

 This makes the bottom partner’s entire pubo-rectal area—sphincter, S-curve and surrounding muscles—tighten with the force of a boa constrictor.
+No ejaculation for you!
 It’s easy to spot the kind of guy that turns into a junkyard dog in bed.